 Defining the links between bacterial microbiome, virome, innate and adaptive immune responses, and the roles they play in HIV susceptibility

 The work conducted by Drs.
 Jaspan and Gasper is firmly rooted in the clinical setting, granting a strong appreciation for patient clinical needs and the logistics of clinical trials.
 Drs.
-Jaspan and Gasper are interested in collaborating with industry partners on projects to increase understanding of the links between the numerous biological factors that influence HIV susceptibility, and ultimately contribute to the identification of new intervention targets.
+Jaspan and Gasper are interested in collaborating with industry partners on projects to increase understanding of the links between the numerous biological factors that influence infant immunity and/ or HIV susceptibility, and ultimately contribute to the identification of new intervention targets.

 Stage of Development